-Program everyday, do side projects all the time.
+Program everyday, do side projects.
 There is a very easy (and mostly accurate) way for me as a teacher to understand that my student will succeed as a programmer with a high probability.
 One question: What are you programming in your free time?

 There is just not enough time for your teachers to tell you about everything.
 After all, after you are out of the university, you have to continue to learn on your own, until you retire.
 If you are passionate about what you are doing, you will explore different types of software just for fun, and that will give you much more experience and skills, than your less motivated peers will have.

 Ideally, you should touch everything: write your own compiler, maybe a toy OS, http server, database engine, games, ray casting, build some neural networks, fiddle with proof assistants and dependent types, write a simple mobile app, write for embedded … you go on.
 Place all your projects on GitHub and take pride in them: your future employer might have a look at it.
 Use this portfolio to your advantage.

 It is common knowledge, that recruiting a good programmer is extremely hard.
 Many programmers applying for jobs have trouble writing trivial things like FizzBuzz.
 If you have existing projects hosted on GitHub, the employer will be more assured that you are the real deal.